project-rig/rig/docs/source/circuit_sim_tutorial/00_introduction/README.rst

-Though SpiNNaker is usually described as a 'computer', in practice most applications would be more accurately described as using SpiNNaker as a co-processor or an accellerator.
+Though SpiNNaker is usually described as a 'computer', in practice most applications would be more accurately described as using SpiNNaker as a co-processor or an accelerator.
 As a result, most applications are written in two parts:

 SpiNNaker application kernels
     A collection of small C (or C++) programs which run on SpiNNaker's application cores.
-These programs do the 'real' work in most applications, for example simulating neural behaviour, recording results, playing back artificial stimulus.
+These programs do the 'real' work in most applications, for example simulating neural behaviour, recording results, or playing back artificial stimuli.

 Host application
     A program which runs on a host computer connected to your SpiNNaker